edzillion/godot-stat-math/README.md

   - `StatMath.HelperFunctions.incomplete_beta(x, a, b)` is currently a placeholder and not implemented.
 It always returns `NAN` and should not be used for any calculations requiring accuracy.
   - `StatMath.HelperFunctions.lower_incomplete_gamma_regularized(a, z)` is also a placeholder and not fully verified.
 It may return unreliable or placeholder values.
 - **General Reliability:**
   - This project is a work in progress.
 Some results, especially those relying on the above functions, may be unreliable or incorrect.
-Do not use this addon for critical or scientific/statistical applications requiring high accuracy at this time.
+Do not use this addon for critical or scientific/statistical applications requiring high accuracy.

 ## Documentation